The Ministry of the Parish of the Good Shepherd continues a

-The outreach process at Good Shepherd is simple.
-The vestry sets aside a major budget item for outreach each year, and a committee of parishioners meets throughout the year to discuss distributing those funds and to decide on grants.
+The Vestry sets aside a major budget item for outreach each year, and a committee of parishioners meets throughout the year to discuss distributing those funds and to decide on grants.
 The committee also organizes service opportunities and collections for worthy causes.

 Our young people have also led us.
 They have been involved in creating snacks that help support the St. Stephen's after school program.

 Whether we are making monetary grants or giving time and energy, outreach keeps teaching us how to love our neighbors.
-Anyone who would like to join the Outreach Committee or get involved in an ongoing or new project should contact Pia Bertelli, chair of the committee, through the parish office, (617) 244-4028.
+Anyone who would like to join the Outreach Committee or get involved in an ongoing or new project should contact the parish office: (617) 244-4028.

 Good Shepherd's Parish Care Committee is a means to assisting

 church members in difficult circumstances.
 We do this by writing